-ROD SMYTH Director of Investments SUMMARY - Not all headlines have investment implications, in our view. - Sometimes, an emotional reaction can impair investment decisions. - We believe it is important to tune out the 'noise' and focus on 'process over prediction.'
-Headlines Could Use a Warning Label There Is A Difference Between Newsworthy And Investable There is rarely a dull moment in the 24/7 news cycle and the past few weeks have been without exception.
-From rising COVID-19 cases to election speculation; investors have been inundated with heavy headlines lately.
+- Not all headlines have investment implications, in our view. - Sometimes, an emotional reaction can impair investment decisions. - We believe it is important to tune out the 'noise' and focus on 'process over prediction.'

+Headlines Could Use a Warning Label

+There is a Difference Between Newsworthy and Investable

+There is rarely a dull moment in the 24/7 news cycle and the past few weeks have been without exception.
+From rising fears about another banking crisis to worries about the upcoming debt ceiling; investors have been inundated with heavy headlines lately.
 From these headlines, the obvious question arises...
 "What should I do in my portfolio?"

-In an unscientific study based on decades of investment experience, we have concluded that most of what appears in the headlines does not require immediate adjustments to long-term investment plans for three reasons: 1.
-Little Relevance: Many news stories making headlines such as minor political scandals, organized public demonstrations, or natural disasters are 'non-investable' in our view, meaning they have little or no direct investment implications.
-That is not to say they are not important, but rather that there is little clear connection between the news story and corporate earnings, in our view.
-2. Too Late: News with clear investment implications like the September 14th, 2019 missile attacks on Saudi Arabia tend to impact asset prices immediately.
-For example, the price of a barrel of West Texas Intermediate (WTI) crude rose 16% on September 16th, 2019 the first day the oil markets opened after the attacks.
-It is also common for the market to over-react to initial headlines and the impact to dissipate over time.
-3. Too Early: Often the hottest news, like the news relating to an upcoming election, is often too incomplete, too inconclusive, or subject to too many unknown variables to allow an investor to make an informed investment decision.
+In an unscientific study based on decades of investment experience, we have concluded that most of what appears in the headlines does not require immediate adjustments to long-term investment plans for three reasons:

+- 1. Little Relevance: Many news stories making headlines such as minor political scandals, organized public demonstrations, or natural disasters are 'non -investable' in our view, meaning they have little or no direct investment implications.
+That is not to say they are not important, but rather that there is little clear connection between the news story and corporate earnings, in our view. - 2.
+Too Late: News with clear investment implications, like the failure of several regional banks in the first few months of 2023, tends to impact asset prices immediately.
+In other words, prices have often already fallen (or risen) significantly by the time the news is disseminated.
+It is also common for the market to overreact to initial headlines and the impact to dissipate over time. - 3.
+Too Early: Often the hottest news, like the news relating to an upcoming election, is often too incomplete, too inconclusive, or subject to too many unknown variables to allow an investor to make an informed investment decision.
 For example, the president's legislative agenda is not decided in a vacuum, which is why it can differ materially from what may have been discussed on the campaign trail.
-Ultimately, the president's agenda will be influenced by the make-up of Congress and by the macro-economic environment present when they take office.
+Ultimately, an administration's agenda will be influenced by the make-up of Congress and by the macro-economic environment present when they take office.

 For this reason, we may want to consider putting warning labels on newspapers, radios, televisions, computers, and mobile phones, like those seen on other potentially dangerous products.
 A suggested warning label might read: DANGER Headlines Can Impair Investment Decisions.
 Consult Professional Before Portfolio Adjustment.